-DOI: 10.1587/transcom.E0.B.1
+DOI: 10.1587/transcom.2018EBR0002

-conducting a comprehensive survey of the IPv6 transition technologies (including any protocols that can be used to enable communication in any scenario despite the incompatibility of IPv4 and IPv6) and identifying those of them, which would be worth submitting to a detailed security analysis.
+technologies (including any protocols that can be used to enable communication in any scenario despite the incompatibility of IPv4 and IPv6) and identifying those of them, which would be worth submitting to a detailed security analysis.
 To achieve this goal, first, we give a short introduction to our methodology for the security analysis of IPv6 transition technologies [6], then we develop a priority classification method for both the technologies and their most important implementations, and after that, we present an exhaustive overview of the existing IPv6 transition technologies together with their priority classification.